-Create and retrieve Satellite Image Time Series (SITS) to study patterns and key changes in landscape evolution over time#
+Create and retrieve Satellite Image Time Series to study patterns and key changes in landscape evolution over time

 A Satellite Image Time Series (SITS) is a set of satellite images taken of the same scene at different times.
 A SITS makes use of different satellite sources to obtain a larger data series with a short time interval between two images.
 In this case, it is fundamental to observe the spatial resolution and registration constraints.

-Satellite observations offer opportunities for understanding how the Earth is changing, determining the causes of these changes, and predicting future changes.
-Remotely-sensed data, combined with information from ecosystem models, offers an opportunity for predicting and understanding the behavior of Earth’s ecosystem.
+Satellite observations offer opportunities for understanding how the Earth is changing, determining the causes of these changes and predicting future changes.
+Remotely sensed data, combined with information from ecosystem models, offer an opportunity for predicting and understanding the behaviour of Earth’s ecosystems.
 Sensors with high spatial and temporal resolutions make the observation of precise spatio-temporal structures in dynamic scenes more accessible.
 Temporal components integrated with spectral and spatial dimensions allow the identification of complex patterns concerning applications connected with environmental monitoring and analysis of land cover dynamics.

 Change detection can only provide a “before and after” scenario; a time-series analysis provides an opportunity to study patterns and key changes in the landscape evolution over time.

 You won’t be able to download images if your SEPAL and GEE account aren’t connected.
 To learn more, go to Connect SEPAL to GEE.